-- Assesses the patient's understanding of assessment, interventions and goals and gain informed consent for intervention, taking into account those who lack capacity (e.g. those with cognitive difficulties). - Regularly reassesses and evaluates the patient / client's progress against identified goals and adjust intervention as situations change. - Refers on to other services to work with the patient/client towards achievement of longer term goals. - Develop comprehensive discharge / transfer plans as appropriate. - Carries out regular clinical risk assessments for patients/ clients on own caseload and takes action to effectively manage identified risks, seeking support where appropriate. - Demonstrates provision of culturally safe and bicultural practice with patients and their whānau. - Demonstrates an awareness of health inequalities, with evidence of implementing actions within own clinical practice towards reducing these for the patient/client and/or whānau. - Represents the service and / or individual patients/clients at clinical meetings and case conferences to ensure the delivery of a coordinated multidisciplinary service and to ensure podiatry is integrated into the overall intervention (where appropriate) including discharge planning. - Completes documentation consistent with legal and organisational requirements. - Adheres to any applicable recognised best practice for podiatry and any relevant clinical policies and practice guidelines. - Provides advice, teaching and instructions to patients, carers, relatives and other professionals to promote consistency of support being delivered. - Demonstrates awareness of local, sub-regional and regional context in relation to provision of health and social support and the impact on service provision. - Identifies unmet needs of patients and identifies potential solutions to address these needs. - Demonstrates an understanding of the roles of the multidisciplinary team.
+Key accountabilities Deliverables / Outcomes patient's own goals and those of the wider multidisciplinary team (MDT).
+Demonstrates effective communication, to establish a therapeutic relationship and set expectations with patients / clients, whānau and the MDT, inclusive of the wider health team and external agencies as appropriate.
+This includes relaying complex, sensitive and contentious information.
+Assesses the patient's understanding of assessment, interventions and goals and gain informed consent for intervention, taking into account those who lack capacity (e.g. those with cognitive difficulties).
+Regularly reassesses and evaluates the patient / client's progress against identified goals and adjust intervention as situations change.
+Refers on to other services to work with the patient/client towards achievement of longer term goals.
+Develop comprehensive discharge / transfer plans as appropriate.
+Carries out regular clinical risk assessments for patients/ clients on own caseload and takes action to effectively manage identified risks, seeking support where appropriate.
+Demonstrates provision of culturally safe and bicultural practice with patients and their whānau.
+Demonstrates an awareness of health inequalities, with evidence of implementing actions within own clinical practice towards reducing these for the patient/client and/or whānau.
+Represents the service and / or individual patients/clients at clinical meetings and case conferences to ensure the delivery of a coordinated multidisciplinary service and to ensure occupational therapy is integrated into the overall intervention (where appropriate) including discharge planning.
+Completes documentation consistent with legal and organisational requirements.
+Adheres to any applicable recognised best practice for occupational therapy and any relevant clinical policies and practice guidelines.
+Provides advice, teaching and instructions to patients, carers, relatives and other professionals to promote consistency of support being delivered.